It’s easy to feel out of your element when you first come across the concept of marketing automation.

 - Analytics and optimization

-While these are most common, it’s worth noting, however, that different platforms may specialize in different marketing channels.
+While these are most common, some marketing automation platforms specialize only in certain marketing processes.

 Because of that, some marketing automation software may offer robust capabilities in certain aspects of digital marketing, while only scratching the surface in others.

-Keep this in mind, if you’re going to be reviewing different platforms and looking for one that’d best fit your business needs.
+Keep this in mind, if you’re going to be reviewing different platforms and looking for the best marketing automation software for your business.

 Marketing automation examples